drbh/go-message-bridge/README.md

 go run main.go
 ```

 Now send someone a message in Messages and a channel should be made for that person.
-In order for the application to work - the Bot must be invited to the Slack channel.
-Do this by clicking "Invite person" in Slack.

-If you do not invite the Bot - no messages will show up!